 These hearty plants grip wet rocks and dirt with their tangled roots.
 When the floods come they lean into the raging water and stand their ground, or they’re washed away.
 The strongest survive.

-Navigating the network for ten more yards, I crawled through the last stretch until finally I broke free.
+Navigating the network for ten more yards, I crawled through the last stretch until I finally broke free.

 The patch of forest beyond was more open than I remembered, and I walked easily through tall spruce and dying ferns, chasing the last remaining shade-line sideways until it disappeared.
 Silence soaked in with the shade.
 With the fading light, I felt the cool earth of the forest reach up and take over what the fleeting sun had left behind.

 These changes of light and season happen both suddenly and gradually, depending on your own perspective and movement in time.
 Sit still for a while and watch the daylight fade into blackness, and it takes hours.
 But walk among the trees at dusk, across a soft bed of spruce needles after a long day on the river, and time speeds up.
-The pace of the trees, the perspective of the forest takes hold within you, and a good long look into the future looks a lot like the past, with the days and nights rolling into each other, turning in concentric circles, day to night, season to season, through a window of time both small and wide all at once — all of it happening both here and somewhere else concurrently, though you can’t be sure.
+The pace of the trees, the perspective of the forest, takes hold within you, and a good long look into the future looks a lot like the past, with the days and nights rolling into each other, turning in concentric circles, day to night, season to season, through a window of time both small and wide all at once — all of it happening both here and somewhere else concurrently, though you can’t be sure.

 As I walked, I admitted that the fall season had finally blown in, and with it had come a change in the weather pattern.
 The rains ended.
 For three months I’d seen nothing but daily showers and high rivers, but now with the windy cold front, the mountains had lost their green sparkle.
 And over the span of three connected days on this water, I’d watched the vibrance of the hills fade into a new saturation: reds, oranges and yellows began to spread from the valleys to the mountaintops.
 Next, the leaves will be gone, I thought.
 It will happen soon.
 It happens in circles.

-Until then, I walked through the forest as my grandfather had shown me when I was a boy.
+But until I reached that wide crossing, I walked through the forest as my grandfather had shown me when I was a boy.

 And that’s how I did it.
 I scanned the hillside and saw scurrying squirrels wrapping up their daily gathering and storing of chestnuts.
 I spotted a bloom of oyster mushrooms on fallen logs around a spring hole.
 Browning and past their expiration date, I left them attached and walked past.
 Striding through the tall stand of spruce, I found my path easily, planning ahead for the coming obstacles while living fully in the moments around me, looking forward and being present in one space all at once.